reactioon/rdata/README.md

 ```

 ## Filters
 RDATA has resources to search documents with logical operators and multiples conditions.
-The search of documents based on filters has performance improved when a book has indexes.
+The search of documents based on filters has performance improved with auto indexing.

 | Param    | Values | Details |